mmondics/aiops-z/README.md

 56. **Select the Container Platform Dashboard option.**

-    On the default Container Platform Dashboard, we have views of all the clusters Turbonomic is managing (only the one IBM zSystems cluster in this demonstration) and the top namespaces and services by resource usage, along with any actions correlated with entities within those namespaces.
+    On the default Container Platform Dashboard, we have views of all the clusters Turbonomic is managing (only the one IBM Z cluster in this demonstration) and the top namespaces and services by resource usage, along with any actions correlated with entities within those namespaces.

     ![turbo-container-dashboard](https://raw.githubusercontent.com/mmondics/media/main/images/turbo-container-dashboard.png)